-- story-telling and publicity for the Prime Minister’s Science Prizes (2004 to 2008), for the Eureka Prizes (2003-2006) and the Clunies Ross Foundation (1998-2004);
+- story-telling and publicity for the Prime Minister’s Science Prizes (2004-2018), L’Oréal For Women in Science Fellowships (2007-2015), the Eureka Prizes (2003-2006; 2013-2015), and the Clunies Ross Foundation (1998-2004)

-- a series of supplements for Nature (2003 to 2006);
+- a series of supplements for Nature (2003-2014)

-re-building the public profile of CSIRO Australian Animal Health Laboratory (1988-1998);
+re-building the public profile of CSIRO Australian Animal Health Laboratory (1988-1998)

-- CSIRO’s communication response to disease emergencies such as equine morbillivirus, bat lyssavirus and pilchard deaths;
+- CSIRO’s communication response to disease emergencies such as equine morbillivirus, bat lyssavirus and pilchard deaths

 - CSIRO’s communication response to the escape of rabbit calicivirus from Wardang Island.

 Sarah is the managing director of Science in Public.
 She loves developing communication strategies, managing events, and training scientists in finding their voice and delivering their science stories.